St. Louis Cardinals minor league players: Tekoah Roby

 Tekoah Clark Roby (tuh-KOH-uh; born September 18, 2001) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).

 Roby attended Pine Forest High School in Pensacola, Florida.
 He had committed to play college baseball for Troy University.
-He was drafted by the Texas Rangers in the third round of the 2020 Major League Baseball Draft.
+He was drafted by the Texas Rangers in the third round of the 2020 Major League Baseball draft.

 He spent his professional debut season of 2021 with the Down East Wood Ducks of the Low-A East, going 2–2 with a 2.45 ERA and 35 strikeouts over 22 innings.
 Roby missed the majority of that season with a strain of his right elbow but did not require surgery.
 Roby spent the 2022 season with the Hickory Crawdads of the High-A South Atlantic League, going 3–11 with a 4.64 ERA and 126 strikeouts over 104 2/3 innings.
 He opened the 2023 season with the Frisco RoughRiders of the Double-A Texas League.

 On July 30, 2023, Roby, John King, and Thomas Saggese were traded to the St. Louis Cardinals in exchange for Jordan Montgomery and Chris Stratton.

 Roby split the 2024 campaign between the Single–A Palm Beach Cardinals and Double–A Springfield Cardinals, making 10 starts and working to a 2–3 record and 6.57 ERA with 39 strikeouts across 38 1/3 innings pitched.
 Following the season, the Cardinals added Roby to their 40-man roster to protect him from the Rule 5 draft.

 Roby was optioned to Double-A Springfield to begin the 2025 season.
 In 16 starts split between Springfield and the Triple-A Memphis Redbirds, he accumulated a 7-4 record and 3.10 ERA with 87 strikeouts across 78 1/3 innings pitched.
 On July 18, 2025, Roby underwent Tommy John surgery, and is not expected to return to pitching until the 2027 season.

-Rainiel Rodríguez
+Roby was optioned to Triple-A Memphis prior to the 2026 season as he continued his rehabilitation from surgery.

+Sandro Santana

-Rainiel Rodríguez (born January 4, 2007) is a Dominican professional baseball catcher in the St. Louis Cardinals organization.
+Sandro Santana (born March 7, 2005) is a Dominican professional baseball pitcher in the St. Louis Cardinals organization.

-Rodríguez signed with the St. Louis Cardinals as an international free agent in April 2024.
-He made his professional debut that year with the Dominican Summer League Cardinals.
-He started 2025 with the Florida Complex League Cardinals and was promoted to the Palm Beach Cardinals during the season.
+Santana signed with the Arizona Diamondbacks as an international free agent in January 2023.
+He made his professional debut that year with the Dominican Summer League Diamondbacks.
+He pitched 2024 with the Arizona Complex League Diamondbacks and started 2025 with them before being promoted to the Visalia Rawhide.
+Santana started 2026 with the Hillsboro Hops and was promoted to the Amarillo Sod Poodles.

-Bryan Torres

-Bryan Torres (born July 2, 1997) is a Puerto Rican professional baseball utility player for the St. Louis Cardinals of Major League Baseball (MLB).

-The Cardinals added Torres to their 40-man roster after the 2025 season.
+On August 3, 2026 the Diamondbacks traded Santana and Daniel Eagen to the St. Louis Cardinals in exchange for Lars Nootbaar.
+He started his Cardinals career with the Springfield Cardinals.